 We exist primarily to nurture and connect the writing and publishing community in Zürich, Switzerland, and to build a cultural context in which literature and the arts can evolve and thrive.

-We operate in two primary capacities:
+We operate in three primary capacities:

 - As publisher of The Woolf Quarterly, a cultural online publication.